 Exploring Old City’s Arts & Cultural Scene

 Philadelphia is a big, friendly city with a lot of stories to tell.
 Surely, you’ll need a second day to get a better idea of what the City of Brotherly Love is all about.
 The art scene here has been bustling for over 200 years.
 And that means you’ll never know where the next great masterpiece will pop up.
 Grab a sturdy pair of walking shoes and bundle up with your warmest jacket.
 We’re taking you on a tour of our founding fathers’ stomping grounds.

 Elfreth’s Alley is known as our nation’s oldest residential street.
 But don’t let the age fool you, there’s a lot of hustle and bustle happening here.
 This little cobblestone alley dates all the way back to the early 18th century.
 Travel back a couple hundred years and you would find a variety of artisans and craftsmen residing here, often working and living in the same building.

 To get an inside peek into the woman who created our Stars and Stripes, meander over to the Betsy Ross House a few blocks away.
 This historic home is full of artifacts and stories interpreting the life of Betsy Ross.
 Don’t duck out before you get a full audio tour or a chance to witness an 18th-century musical performance.

 Take a break from the winter chills and grab a steaming cup of coffee at this Old City establishment.
-Settle into a seat and read the local paper as your hands thaw from the warm beverage in your hand.
-After you’ve recharged with some caffeine and a bite to eat, you’ll be ready to hit the road in no time.
+This grab and go system will keep you fueled and thaw from the warm beverage in your hand.
+As you recharged with some caffeine and a bite to eat, you’ll be ready to hit the road in no time.